asweigart/PythonStdioGames/README.md

 * Maybe include a barebones version of games, with stub functions that specify what their input/output, and hint at what other functions in the program they'll call?
 And the data structures used?
 * I should focus on games that don't require data structures (this removes most board games).
 * Games can use anything from CP437 encoding (Windows is the limiting feature here, otherwise we could use utf-8), but the source code must be typeable, i.e. use chr(9608) instead of █.
+* Games should have logging messages that can be enabled.

 TODO types:
 * No data structure games (i.e. guess the number)